meganz/mpenc_doc/source/engineering.rst

 The receive handler roughly runs as follows.
 For each incoming channel event:

-1. if it is a channel membership change, then react to as part of transport integration [TODO: link];
+1. if it is a channel membership change, then react to as part of :ref:`transport-integration`;
 2. else, if it is a membership operation packet:

    - if it is relevant to the concurrency resolver, pass it to that, which may